-While Japan adopted the Gregorian calendar in 1873 i.e. the one that says this year is 2015, the Japanese date system of designating years as era names based on the reign of Emperors is commonplace.
-Each Emperor is designated an era name which commences the day the Emperor ascends to the throne and ends on the day of the Emperor's death.
+While Japan adopted the Gregorian calendar in 1873 i.e. the one that says this year is 2018, the Japanese date system of designating years as era names based on the reign of Emperors still remains in place and runs concurrently along with the Gregorian system.
+Each Emperor is designated an era name (gengō) which commences the day the Emperor ascends to the throne and ends on the day of the Emperor's death.

 The era name assigned to the current Emperor is ‘Heisei'.
 Japanese years are calculated by the number of years the Emperor has reigned.
-The year 2015 is the 27th year of the reigning Emperor, so this year is therefore ‘Heisei 27', commonly written as the first letter of the era name then year number, i.e. ‘H27′.
-If the era is obvious, such as the current date or in relation to an upcoming event, the letter may be left off completely, i.e. '27'.
+The year 2018 is the 30th year of the reigning Emperor, so this year is therefore ‘Heisei 30', commonly written as the first letter of the era name then year number, i.e. ‘H30′.
+If the era is obvious, such as the current date or in relation to an upcoming event, the letter may be left off entirely, i.e. '30'.

 It wasn't until 1868 that this “one reign, one era name” was adopted.
 Prior to that, different eras could be declared within a single Emperor's reign.
 The streamlining of the era calendar therefore has effectively only been in place over the reign of the last four Emperors.